DrThomasAger/smile/README.md

 ## Technical Advantages
 ***(: Smile*** focuses on three core values, **easy to learn**, **easy to understand**, and **easy to scale**.

-Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.

-Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) and humans to read.

 * **Future-Proof** 🚀 - You can now encode implicit knowledge explicitly and consistently.
 This allow your org to retain key prompt engineering knowledge, even after a prompt engineer leaves.
 * **Explainable** 📝 - You can now explain your prompt.
 With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.
 With (: Smile, you can map prompt text changes more clearly to defined and predictable outputs.
 * **Maintainable** 🤝 -  You can now contribute meaningfully over long periods of time without getting lost.
 Ensure your team of prompt engineers work together coherently without disrupting flow.